EspressoBeans/eb-npm-version-bump/README.md

 **TODO**

 - Need to be able to commit new version in git repo when there is descrepancy between npm version and package.json version.
+- Explain how to debug this with VS Code in Windows (using WSL)